caktus/commcare-utilities/README.md

 Also note that when this script encounters numbers that either a.) cannot be parsed to generate the standard format required by Twilio, or b.) are not found to be a valid number by the Twilio API, the script continues and logs a warning to a log file.
 It's on the user to relay information about such cases back to personel who can update the number in CommCare.

+Finally, note that this script presently is configured to work with US-based phone numbers and any non-US numbers it encounters will not yield information about SMS capability.

 **Running the script:**

 1. Create a Twilio account if you don't already have one.